-Managing projects in a small business setting can be deceptively challenging.
-Sure, there are fewer people involved and fewer processes to navigate.
+Managing projects in a small business setting might seem simple—there are fewer people involved and fewer processes to navigate.
 But big businesses often have a dedicated project manager for marketing, another for sales, and another for product development.
-The small business project manager, on the other hand, oversees multiple departments and likely wears lots of other hats.
+The small business project manager, on the other hand, oversees multiple departments and wears more hats than can comfortably fit a human.

 It's important to find project management software that can help you maximize output while juggling everything else on your plate.
-We waded through over 75 project management software solutions to find tools that have a feature set specifically designed to work for small businesses.
-Here, we'll present the best of the best.
+I considered nearly 50 project management systems to find tools that have a feature set specifically designed to work for small businesses.
+After extensive testing, I narrowed it down to the best solutions.

-The 8 best project management apps for small businesses
+The best project management tools for small teams

 Asana for ultimate project flexibility

-What makes great project management software for small businesses?
+What makes great project management software for small business?

 Despite all the hype about popular project methodologies (Scrum, Lean, Agile—you name it), there's no real one-size-fits-all solution.
 Every team is different: workflows, resources, and workday demands differ greatly from one company to the next.
-So how did we pick the best project management apps?
+So how did we pick the best small business project management software?

-We started by ensuring that each app met some basic criteria we felt were indispensable.
+I started by ensuring that each app met some basic criteria I felt were indispensable.

 Collaboration for teams and/or clients.
 Successful projects don't happen in a vortex.
 All apps that made the list offer some level of in-app collaboration, like built-in chat or file sharing, or a trusted integration with a tool like Slack.